 - Both issue a positive or negative result

-- Both have rapid point-of-care options—which don’t require specialized lab work
+- Both have rapid point-of-care options—which don’t require specialized lab work or trained staff

 What they do: These tests look for the virus’s genetic material and are the current standard for diagnosing COVID-19.